fire-at-will/willtaylor-dev-blog/src/pages/pages/about/index.md

 <hr class="divider-line"/>

 ## Clients
-I've had the pleasure of working for many companies over the years in many different industries.
+I've had the pleasure of working for many companies in a wide variety of industries.

 <div class="row-white">
     <div class="columnOneQuarter">